 We understand and appreciate that not everybody will be planning a Disney World vacation right now.

-But for those of you that are, we’ve spent a lot of time poring over the most important things you need to consider before you get to the parks (aside from all the extremely important health and safety precautions you’ll want to follow).
+But for those of you that are, we’ve spent a lot of time looking over the most important things you need to consider before you get to the parks (aside from all the extremely important health and safety precautions you’ll want to follow).

 Of course home is the safest place to be, but if you’re planning on venturing out to the Walt Disney World Resort, here’s what you need to think about when planning your trip.